Last

 dimensions of Islam and the Niqab

-(Much of the contents of
+(Much of the contents of this

-are sensitive and are not suitable for children)
+article are sensitive and are not suitable for children)

-Islam is usually considered superficially by Western minds as
+Islam is usually considered superficially by Western minds as a

 puritanical faith set on ascetic practices like fasting, the

-strict segregation of women, and an excessive regard to female
+strict segregation of women, and an excessive regard to female modesty.

-Indeed in some respects, muslims are to be commended for their emphasis
+Indeed in some respects, Muslims are to be commended for their emphasis

 on family life, the sanctity of marriage, the modesty of female attire,